pilotnexus/pilotdocs/docs/getting-started/install-pilot-config.md

 ---

 # Getting Started
-<p class="subtitle">Install Tools on the Raspberry Pi and interact with the Hardware</p>
+<p class="sub1">Install Tools on the Raspberry Pi and interact with the Hardware</p>

 {% hint style="info" %} You need an SD card with a Raspbian or Ubuntu Mate Image.
 Look [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) if you need help setting up the Operating System.
 {% endhint %}